A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation

-In Equation (\ref{eq:40}), $\frac{dX}{dt}$ is the vehicle speed on the $X~east$ direction in the global coordinate system and it is equivalent to $Vcos(\psi)$ and the derivative of $tan(\psi)$ is written as $\frac{\dot{psi}}{cos(\psi)^2}$.
+In Equation (\ref{eq:40}), $\frac{dX}{dt}$ is the vehicle speed on the $X~east$ direction in the global coordinate system and it is equivalent to $Vcos(\psi)$ and the derivative of $tan(\psi)$ is written as $\frac{\dot{\psi}}{cos(\psi)^2}$.

-We derived the curvature function which depends on the measurable quantities; heading angle, yaw rate and the vehicle velocity $\{\psi, \: \dot{\psi}\:and\:V\}$.
-Using these quantities.
-We present the figure of a smooth curvature which are obtained by these methods in (Figure \ref{fig:curvature}).
+We derived the curvature function, which depends on the measurable quantities; heading angle, yaw rate and the vehicle velocity $\{\psi, \: \dot{\psi}\:and\:V\}$.
+As a result of these representations, a smooth curvature can be obtained from the collected data as shown in Figure \ref{fig:curvature}.
 A closer look around zero line is given in Figure (\ref{fig:curvature2}).

-As seen on the figures, both of the method give almost identical results.
+As seen in the figures, both of the methods give almost identical results.
 The curvature computed using the Ackerman geometry and steering measurement has low resolution.
-The steering wheel angle is a low resolution measurement obtained from the CAN bus.
-On the other hand, the curvature computed by the differential equations is noisy around the zero line due to the low vehicle speeds and high frequency measurement (200 Hz) of the yaw rate.
-Furthermore, since the steering is the input and the vehicle response variables are the output, time delay is observed between input and output variables.
+The steering wheel angle is a low-resolution measurement obtained from the CAN bus.
+On the other hand, the curvature computed by the differential equations is noisy around the zero line due to the low vehicle speeds and high-frequency measurement (200 Hz) of the yaw rate.
+Furthermore, since the steering is the input and the vehicle response variables are the outputs, a time delay is observed between the input and output variables.
 This delay is a mechanical delay in the vehicle system and cannot be avoided.
 As we have two curvature measurements, we can also use a Kalman filter to obtain filtered curvature values.

 \paragraph{Simulations and Experimental Results for Precise Parking}: